Skip to main content

 Consistency: Valid State Transitions

+What is Consistency?
 Consistency ensures the database moves from one valid state to another.
 Transactions cannot violate database constraints or rules.
+Real-World Analogy: Think of consistency like business rules:

 -- Constraints enforce consistency